prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 This endpoint will respond with either:

 - An OpenRTB 2.5 BidResponse, or
-- An HTTP 400 status code if the request is malformed
+- HTTP 400 status code if the request is malformed
+- HTTP 403 status code if request contains blacklisted account or app
+- HTTP 401 status code if account is not present in request and `settings.enforce-valid-account` configuration is `true`
+- HTTP 500 status code in case of any other error

 See below for a "hello world" response.